sverweij/dependency-cruiser/doc/cli.md

 ## depcruise-wrap-stream-in-html

-With `depcruise-wrap-stream-in-html` you can wrap the graphical output of graphviz dot into html that is geared to make the graph easier to use.
+With `depcruise-wrap-stream-in-html` you can wrap the graphical output of GraphViz dot into html that is geared to make the graph easier to use.
 It a.o. adds highlight-on-hover.

 Typical use: